-To verify that incorrect tatum estimation is the reason for erroneous meter estimation in most of the triple meter songs, we consider the same triple meter song as in Figure 3, for which meter was incorrectly estimated as double meter and manually correct the tatum duration value to the ground truth value.
-Figure 5.a. and Figure 5.b. display the meter vectors computed from an incorrectly estimated tatum duration value (halfcycle duration) and the true tatum duration respectively.
-Clearly the salience of the double meter (S2) is high for figure 5.a. and that of the triple meter (S3) is high for Figure 5.b.
+This incorrect tatum estimation leads to incorrect meter detection.
+Consider the example in Figure 3 which displays meter vectors for a triple-meter song for which meter was incorrectly detected as double.
+Figure 3.a. and Figure 3.b. display the meter vectors computed from an incorrectly estimated tatum duration value (half-cycle duration) and the true tatum duration respectively.
+Clearly the salience of the double meter ( $S_2$ ) is high for figure 3.a. and that of the triple meter ( $S_3$ ) is high for Figure 3.b.
+This is a result of analyzing the song structure at a larger time-scale, where the double meter dominates, as opposed to a smaller time-scale, where the triple meter dominates.

-Fig. 5.Meter vector of a song from Indian music dataset in triple meterfrom (a) incorrectly estimated tatum (b) true tatum duration
+Figure 3 Meter vector of a song from Indian music dataset in triple meter (a) Incorrectly estimated tatum (b) true tatum duration

-4 Conclusion and future work
+4. Conclusion and future work

-The high overall accuracy 87 % in meter classification reveals that this approach for accent extraction from audio is suitable for the automatic detection of meter for culturally distinct datasets, viz.
-Western ballroom dance music and Indian music.
-The approach, originally proposed for simple meters like double and triple, was successfully extended to determining complex meters like septuple.
+The high overall accuracy 87.1% reveals that this approach for accent extraction from audio is quite successful in automatic detection of the meter for two culturally distinct datasets - ballroom and Indian music.
+The approach which was originally proposed for simple meters like double and triple can also be used in determining complex meters like septuple.
 However confusions between triple and double meters are found to occur resulting from incorrect tatum duration estimation.
-Further work is needed to reduce these confusions.
-We also intend to test the above system on other complex meters like 5/8 and 9/8 and extend its application to the task of tal detection in Indian music where time signature information can be a useful input.
-The automatic segmentation of music by rhythmic structure is also worthy of future investigation.
+These errors need to be analyzed in detail and corrected.
+We also intend to test the above system on other complex meters like 5/8 and 9/8 and also utilize this system for detecting tals in Indian music, since these can often be categorized on the basis of time signature.